NeonGeckoCom/neon-docs/docs/skill_development/introduction/your-first-skill.md

 This walkthrough assumes you:

-- Know some basic knowledge of [Python programming](https://www.python.org/),
+- have some basic knowledge of [Python programming](https://www.python.org/),
 - have an account on [Github.com](https://github.com), and
 - have a working version of Neon, either on a Mark 2 or a development setup.